rwxrob/z/README.md

 [![GoDoc](https://godoc.org/github.com/rwxrob/cmds?status.svg)](https://godoc.org/github.com/rwxrob/z)
 [![License](https://img.shields.io/badge/license-Apache2-brightgreen.svg)](LICENSE)

-These days I prefer to maintain a single Go monolith command utility rather than a ton of shell scripts in whatever languages.
+These days I prefer to maintain a single Go [stateful command tree monolith](https://rwxrob.github.io/zet/1729/) tool rather than a ton of shell scripts in whatever languages.
 In fact, I created [Bonzai](https://github.com/rwxrob/bonzai) specifically for this sort of thing.
 I just `curl` down a single binary to whatever system I'm on and I have all of my favorite functionality on *any* device with zero compatibility hassles and installation dependencies.
 Everything just works, *anywhere*.
-To update just make sure you have an Internet connection and `z update`.

 ## Install